Carrooi/Node-EasyConfiguration/README.md

 }
 ```

-## Customize packages
+## Customize sections

-Sometimes you may want to customize output of your package.
+Sometimes you may want to customize output of your section.
 Most simple way is to rewrite method loadConfiguration
 of default Extension class.
 For example we always want some other data in our section, even if they are not in config file - let's say "defaults".